 The combination of environmental factors, general road grime and black brake dust from the brake pads, that forms hard deposits due to the heat, makes the wheels get dirty very fast even if you wash your car often.
-This means that it’s important to implement a wheel cleaning routine that can efficiently cut through the dirt and help protect the wheels and tires from damage.
+This means that it’s important to learn how to clean tires and wheels by implementing a cleaning routine that can efficiently cut through the dirt and help protect the wheels and tires from future damage.

 Depending on what type of wheels are fitted on your car, alloy or chrome, the products and method used to restore the metal surface will vary, therefore make sure to use a method specialized for your wheels outlined below in order to avoid damage and achieve the best results.